Frikster/Mesoscale-Brain-Explorer/README.md

 # Mesoscale-Brain-Explorer (MBE)

-### Note: a "ret_files" error typically means you have run out of space on your hard drive.
+### Note: a "ret_files" or "OSError: <-number-> requested and 0 written" typically means you have run out of space on your hard drive.

 ## Installation
 Windows users simply have to download and extract the most recent